uhuruos/CloverOS/FAQ.md

 Yes

 ## Is Gentoo a meme?
 Gentoo is a meta-distro.
 You can make any distro you want out of it.
 You can have a package.use/package.keywords that makes a binary-compatible Debian or Fedora or Arch or whatever.
 If there's something you don't like about Gentoo, you can just edit /etc/portage/package.use.
 Using Gentoo is like distro-hopping around the same distro.
 Also, by building everything yourself, that's one less botnet.
+If you have a problem with a package or the package doesn't exist, just write an ebuild and put it in your local portage directory and emerge.
+There are overlays for more ebuilds if you don't want to write one.

 ## Emerge error relating to openssl
 Add this to `/etc/portage/package.use`: